Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink

-The control objective here is to apply control input $u$ that will make $\omega$ track a reference motor shaft angular velocity $x_d$[imp/sec] despite the presence of sensor noise and parametric uncertainty of the internal model dynamics.
+The control objective here is to apply the control input $u$ that will make $\omega$ track a reference motor shaft angular velocity $x_d$[imp/sec] despite the presence of sensor noise and parametric uncertainty of the internal model dynamics.

-In this example, the ADRC function block is implemented with design parameters $n=2$, $\hat{b}=600$, $\omega_c=40$, $\omega_o=90$, turned off anti-peaking mechanism (default setting), and turned on saturation of the control signal with limits $u_{\text{min}}=-100$ and $u_{\text{max}}=100$.
-The block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is seen in Fig.~\ref{fig:example4} and the results of using the proposed ADRC Toolbox to the above control problem are seen in Fig.~\ref{fig:results_motor}.
-The obtained experimental results show the effectiveness of the ADRC function block in hardware application.
-The motor output signal tracks the desired trajectory, being a combination of an unit step and a harmonic function.
-Expectedly, both the control signal and the control error exhibit rapid change when the system responds to the step change.
-Such abrupt reaction, although kept at bay by the activated saturation mechanism, could be further minimized e.g. by adding a smoothing function, as it was done in Example~\#3.
-Here, however, the step function was left deliberately to check how the control system performs in case of an instantaneous change of target signal (which happens often in engineering practice).
-One can notice that the harmonic component, present in both the control signal and the control error (inherited from the reference signal), has not be completely compensated by the ADRC.
-Although the obtained control performance may be considered satisfactory, the implemented control structure makes the control error oscillate around $\pm 1$rad/sec.
-Here again, similar to Example~\#3, one could point to several specialized methods that would further increase harmonic disturbance rejection.
-This, however, is beyond the proposed ADRC Toolbox, at least in its current form.
+In this example, the ADRC function block is implemented with the design parameters $n=2$, $\hat{b}=600$, $\omega_c=40$, and $\omega_o=90$, the anti-peaking mechanism turned off (default setting), and the saturation of the control signal turned on, with limits $u_{\text{min}}=-100$ and $u_{\text{max}}=100$.
+The block diagram of the implemented ADRC-based system in MATLAB\slash Simulink is shown in Fig.~\ref{fig:example4}, and the results of using the proposed ADRC Toolbox in the above control problem are shown in Fig.~\ref{fig:results_motor}.
+The obtained experimental results demonstrate the effectiveness of the ADRC function block in hardware applications.
+The motor output signal tracks the desired trajectory, which is a combination of a unit step and a harmonic function.
+As expected, both the control signal and the control error exhibited rapid changes when the system responded to the step change.
+Such an abrupt reaction, although kept at bay by the activated saturation mechanism, could be further minimised, for example, by adding a smoothing function, as was done in Example~\#3.
+Here, however, the step function was left deliberately to check how the control system performs in the case of an instantaneous change in the target signal (which often happens in engineering practice).
+It should be noted that the ADRC has not completely compensated for the harmonic component, which is present in both the control signal and the control error (inherited from the reference signal).
+Although the obtained control performance may be considered satisfactory, the implemented control structure causes the control error to oscillate around $\pm 1$rad/s.
+Here again, similar to Example~\#3, one could point to several specialised methods that would further increase the harmonic disturbance rejection.
+However, this is beyond the proposed ADRC Toolbox, at least in its current form.